catid/tabby/PASSWORD.md

 It is important that the client and server do not accept any messages except for password login messages until the proofs are received.

+#### Protocol Discussion

+There is a flaw in this protocol that leads to an offline dictionary attack from the server's first response of X'.
+X is always of order q, but Elligator generates points E of order 4q.
+And the sum is sent in the clear.
+So for example, if X' = X + E is of order q, then you can eliminate all passwords that do not lead to a point of order q.
+The approach I took to fix this is to multiply the Elligator output by 4, which guarantees that the result is a point of order q.
+However, more time needs to be spent validating this approach.

+Another area to pay attention to is how it is incorporated into the Tabby protocol.
+I envision it being nested within a PKI-protected authenticated encryption scheme to allow for deniability, so that the client's username is not sent in the clear.
+The issue that can happen is that if the server's public key is self-signed, then MitM is possible, and the attacker can relay the password protocol through to the real server to trick the user into thinking the attacker knows the password.
+To prevent this, the server's public key makes an appearance in the final Z hash.
+If the client is expecting the MitM public key, then the server will not verify correctly.

+Sadly, deniability is lost when the server's public key is self-signed because a MitM would be able to watch the exchange up until the final server proof message, which would tell the MitM that the user knows his own password.
+So if the server's public key is not known ahead of time, an active attacker can determine if the client owns the account, despite that the client will discover the subterfuge.

+Some modifications to the protocol can be discussed:

+If the salt is removed from the protocol, then the client is able to send data earlier, which would remove one message from the protocol, and the server would send a proof before the client.
+There are pros and cons to having the server prove knowledge first.
+In both cases, both sides get to guess just one password.
+However, all sources of information on password security indicate a salt twice as large as the birthday attack is essential, so it should not be removed.

+A larger salt can be chosen easily.
+I'm considering increasing it to 16 bytes, though in my own estimation, a database of 4 billion users seems like a good upper limit already.

+Another modification could be to send a hash of the PROOF and keep the PROOF value as a shared secret key.
+This would allow the protocol to be used as a drop-in replacement for SRP.
+Since this is the only implementation, it may be a good idea.
+Other re-organization ideas like splitting Cymric from Tabby are being considered to make it more flexible.

+Another way this could be changed is by including a SPAKE2+ pi_1 type verifier that is just a password hash.
+This loses the augmented PAKE property, which a lot of people desire, in trade for making the client processing faster because he can verify himself without recomputing vG.
+However in practice this is not a huge gain because the client needs to run a PBKDF that takes much longer than vG *anyway*.
+So the client processing time is irrelevant.

 #### Security Proof